Olin-DSA/DSA-18/graphs/day01/README.md

 <details>
   <summary>Hint 1</summary>
   There must be a queen in every row of the chess board.
-Start at the top row of the board, and try to assign a queen to each row.
+Start at the top row of the board, and try to assign a queen to each column.
 Pass along which row you are currently assigning as a variable in your recursive function.
 </details>

 <details>